-If your kids are tired of their desk’s existing colour, maybe give it a new one altogether.
+If your kids are tired of their desk’s existing colour, then give it a new one altogether.
 Or just paint the drawers in two tone or a range of colours.
 Maybe a white desk with bright green interiors is what your child fancies, or stripes, dots, triangles – whatever it takes to invite them to use their study desk.
 For the ultimate personal look cover the desk with their favourite images and apply a clear coat of varnish to protect their surfaces.

 5. Use a light desk top

 While letting your kids be creative with their desks, ensure that the desktop has a light colour, such as white, pastels or blond timber.
-Research shows that lighter colours are much easier on the eyes especially when the teenager has to spend a lot of time on their workstation.
+Research shows that lighter colours are much easier on the eyes, especially when the teenager has to spend a lot of time on their workstation.

 6. Provide a good desk chair